Engraved Conch Shell

 On View: Arts of the Americas Galleries, 5th Floor

-The engraving on this shell depicts a falcon warrior wearing a beaked mask, a cloak of feathers, and ear spools.
-Vomit or a speech scroll emanates from his mouth.
-Falcon regalia connect the human warrior to the sky realm, giving him special powers.
-Interior Mississippian tribes traveled to the coast in great numbers in the springtime to gather conch shells, using them as ceremonial cups to hold a liquid made from the yaupon plant.
-They would then drink the “black tea” in order to induce vomiting, a purging action of cleansing the body as a form of transformative prayer.
+The engraving on this shell from Spiro Mounds, in eastern Oklahoma (see photograph), depicts a falcon warrior wearing a beaked mask, a feathered cloak, and ear spools with a speech scroll, or vomit from ritual purging, emanating from its mouth.
+Falcon-themed regalia were intended to connect the human warrior to the sky realm, giving him special powers.
+Interior Mississippian tribes traveled to the Gulf Coast in the springtime to gather conch shells, using them as cups to hold a liquid made from the yaupon plant (Ilex vomitoria).
+The many shell cups with yaupon residue discovered in ceremonial centers throughout the Mississippian world reveal that this caffeinated tea was consumed during religious rituals.